 6. Make the curtains one of many colored accents

-Curtains are a great way to bring a generous pop of color into a room.
+Curtains are a great way to bring a generous pop of color into a room, especially modern curtain ideas.
 With just one item, you can transform a neutrally painted room and really lead its color story.
 Pair it with accents of the same color group around the room to create a coherent scheme.

 This guest bedroom is given warmth thanks to pink accents of different shades throughout the space, contrasted with rich leafy greens.
 Creating a color scheme through soft furnishings is an excellent option for the likes of kids' rooms, where you may not want to commit to an all-out paint job.